-You will rarely, if ever, see in lists of website objectives for professional services firms using your website to learn about your market (in reality this should be number 5).
+You will rarely see in lists of website objectives for professional services firms using your website to learn about your market (in reality this should be number 5).

-In working on dozens of analytics projects for professional services firms’ websites, even the smallest firms see 10,000 unique visitors a year and large firms see hundreds of thousands, right up to single digit millions for the very largest global firms.
+In working on dozens of analytics projects for professional services firms’ websites, even the smallest firms see 10,000 unique visitors a year and large firms see hundreds of thousands, right up to single digit millions for the largest global firms.

 Given that every time someone visits your website your webserver is looking over their shoulder – at how many times they’ve visited, the sequence of pages, and where they came from (all in the basic version of Google Analytics most firms have) – you’d think that learning about the market might at least rate a mention.
 Having a survey completed by 100,000 people a year for free certainly contrasts with spending $15,000 dollars on formal market research with just a few dozen clients.

-Yet typically analytics isn’t mentioned at all as a key objective.
+Yet typically analytics isn’t mentioned as a key objective.